Newark mother calls for justice after attackers beat autistic son, post video online

 Davenport feels the video posted by the bullies has had the opposite effect— leading to an outpouring of support from the community.
 A GoFundMe created to raise $250 so Caleb could get a new phone and new shoes has already raised nearly $2,000.
 Concerned Wayne County residents have also donated clothing and meals to the family.

 Davenport says Caleb is not alone.
-She says this group of attackers is seeking out disabled people and beating them, then posting videos of their attacks online on TikTok and Snapchat.
+She says this group of attackers seeks out disabled people and beats them, then post videos of their attacks online on TikTok and Snapchat.

 The Wayne County Sheriff’s Office did say this is an active case.
 Detectives are looking into the incident, but no arrests have been made yet.